davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 * First, we click the New button.
 Name our virtual machine and select the correct version and ISO image.
 I used Ubuntu as the attacker’s machine, so I named it Attacker and chose the Linux 64-bit version.

-* Second, we set the minimum RAM size of 2 GB, a Hard disk of 25 GB and 2 CPU processors.
+* Second, we set the minimum RAM size of 2 GB, a Hard disk of 25 GB, and 2 CPU processors.
 This is to make sure that the machine runs smoothly.

 * Third, we click the start button and start the operating system installation process.
 This could take several minutes.
 During the process, we set our username, password and other requirements.